What Are Household Hazardous Materials (HHM)?

 - If you change your oil filter, drain the old one by punching a hole in the top and inverting it over your drain pan.
 Dispose of the old filter by putting paper towels over the hole.
 Then put the old filter and paper towels in the box your new filter came in.
 Place the box in the trash.

-- To recycle your used oil container, put the lid back on and save it for your next oil change.
+- To reuse your used oil container, put the lid back on and save it for your next oil change.
 Store it away from children and pets.

 - Regular household (alkaline and zinc carbon) batteries should be disposed of in your regular trash collection.